 With a population of just five million people, Norway has relatively low energy demands and can power almost the whole country thanks to its hydropower resource.
 While this powers homes, businesses and the transport network of Norway, some is even exported to neighbouring countries.

 Denmark is one of the countries with an arrangement in place with Norway which sees the two exchange energy when necessary.

 The possibility for international exchange is perhaps the most exciting thing about Norway’s renewable energy capacity.
 The reservoirs which feed the hydroelectric stations represent an incredible amount of potential – totalling almost 50% of European hydropower capacity.

-This means that if Europe was ever to move to a fully inter-connected European Super Grid (which we’ve written about here), Norway would play a significant role in helping to keep the lights on across the continent.
+This means that if Europe was ever to move to a fully inter-connected European Super Grid, Norway would play a significant role in helping to keep the lights on across the continent.